-Value is most evident on the gray scale where black is represented as lowest or darkest and white is represented as the highest or lightest value.
-Or more simply said, they are the various shades of grey between white and black.
-Artists us them to create highlights and shadows (shading) in objects and create depth in their paintings or drawings.
+Value is most evident on the grayscale, where black is represented as lowest or darkest, and white is represented as the highest or lightest value.
+Or, more simply said, they are the various shades of grey between white and black.
+Artists use them to create highlights and shadows (shading) in objects and create depth in their paintings or drawings.

-Colors can have value too.
-In painting, value changes can be achieved by adding either black or white to the chosen color.
+Colors have value too.
+Changing the value of a color is as simple as adding black or white to it.
 Some colors, like yellow and orange, are naturally light in value.

 The Benefits of Values in an Oil Painting

 - Low Key — These are paintings that exhibit mostly dark values and very few lights.
-Low key paintings have very little contrast and seem to communicate a depressing, sad, or mysterious mood.
-Paintings with predominantly dark values often conveys a sense of the nocturnal and secretive, of things hidden just beyond sight.
+Low-key paintings have very little contrast and seem to communicate a depressing, sad, or mysterious mood.
+Paintings with predominantly dark values often convey a sense of the nocturnal and secretive, of things hidden just beyond sight.

 Using both high and low key colors in a painting can create contrast which often feels dramatic or exciting.